30 Interesting Facts About Trinidad and Tobago

 Nicki Minaj (Shutterstock)

-22. In 2014, Trinidadian was named as one of the sexiest accents in the world and was described as like “a rubber life raft bobbing on a sea of steel drums”.
+22. In 2014, Trinidadian was named one of the sexiest accents in the world and was described as similar to “a rubber life raft bobbing on a sea of steel drums”.

-23. Trinidad and Tobago has the world’s second-highest CO2 emissions when measured by metric tons per capita – 33.97 tons per person.
-Only Qatar is higher.
+23. Trinidad and Tobago has the world’s sixth-highest CO2 emissions when measured by metric tons per capita – approximately 22 (per capita) tons per person.

 Carnival celebrations in Port of Spain (Shutterstock)